 Within voting lies the power to make change.

-In partnership with local, on-the-ground organizations, we build advocacy and voting campaigns that educate and mobilize Black voters across the South.
+In partnership with local, on-the-ground organizations, we build advocacy and voting campaigns that educate and mobilize voters of color across the South.
 Together, we provide voters with the tools they need to learn how national, state and local policy and politics impact their communities, where their elected officials stand, and what can be done to create needed change.

 “I phone bank because it reflects my values.
 I love talking to people in places like Georgia, working against voter suppression and white supremacy.
 It makes me feel useful and connected.”